 A DCMTSI UE includes its support of IMS Data Channel in Register request message when initiating IMS registration procedure.
 A feature tag has been defined in TS 26.114 [6] as the indication of supporting IMS Data Channel, which can be reused and included.

 When the S-CSCF receives a Register request indicating the UE support IMS Data Channel, after successful authentication, it determines if the UE is allowed to use IMS Data Channel within this registration period, based on whether the UE and IMS network supports IMS Data Channel.
 The S-CSCF includes an indication of whether the UE is allowed to use IMS Data Channel in the 200 OK response for Registration request.
-If DC subscription is required, S-CSCF may also consider IMS Data Channel subscription information when determining whether the UE is allowed to use IMS Data Channel.
+If DC subscription is required, S-CSCF may also consider the service profile received from HSS when determining whether the UE is allowed to use IMS Data Channel.

 If the UE is allowed to use IMS Data Channel services, the S-CSCF includes the indication of the UE is allowed to use IMS Data Channel in third party registration request to the AS.